mvolkmann/blog/src/swift.md

   If the value is not `nil`, it is assigned to the variable `value` and the block is executed.

+  It is common to unwrap an optional held in a variable into a variable with the same name.
+  The one on the left shadows the one on the right inside the block.
+  For example, `if let result = result { ... }`

 - `let value = myOptionalObject?.someProperty;`

   This uses the optional chaining operator `?.`.